 It’s important to note that a positive result doesn’t mean you have a diagnosis of Lyme disease.
 The tests will show that antibodies are present in your blood, but a doctor will need to order another type of test before you get an official diagnosis.

-“If someone gets a positive at-home test, definitely see your doctor,” says Puja Uppal, DO, a board certified family medicine physician and the chief medical officer at Think Healthy.
+“If someone gets a positive at-home test, definitely see your doctor,” said Puja Uppal, DO, a board certified family medicine physician and the chief medical officer at Think Healthy.

 A doctor will likely order both an enzyme-linked immunosorbent assay (ELISA) and a Western blot test, which check for antibodies specific to Borrelia burgdorferi.
 They will consider the results of both these tests, along with your symptoms, to make an accurate diagnosis.

-If you’re considering at-home testing, you might be wondering how it differs from getting an in-person test done by a medical professional.
+If you’re considering at-home testing, you might be wondering how it differs from getting an in-person test done by a healthcare professional.

 With at-home testing, you’re responsible for collecting the sample.
-For Lyme testing, this might be a blood or urine sample.
+For Lyme testing, this will most likely be a blood sample.
 At-home testing kits come with instructions on how to collect a viable sample and provide you with the tools to do so.

 You’ll also receive a mailer that allows you to ship the collected sample off to a lab for testing.
 You’ll receive your results, typically digitally, within a few business days.

-Some at-home testing kit providers will connect you with a doctor who can explain your results and provide follow-up guidance.
-However, many providers will only provide this service if you test positive, leaving people with negative results and potentially lingering symptoms to wonder what to do next.
+Some at-home testing kit companies will connect you with a doctor who can explain your results and provide follow-up guidance.
+However, many companies will only provide this service if you test positive, leaving people with negative results and potentially lingering symptoms to wonder what to do next.